 - 2. How the members of the Lok Sabha are elected?
-Explain the essential criterion of qualifications and also disqualifications of the member of the lower house. - 3.
-Analyse the position of the Speaker of Lok Sabha in India.
+Explain the essential qualifications and disqualifications of the members of the lower house. - 3.
+How is the speaker of Lok Sabha elected? - 4.
+What are the legislature powers of Lok Sabha?